SnehalJainn/skyauth/README.md

 | POST | `/api/verify` | Submit photo + sensor data for verification |
 | GET | `/api/transactions` | List recent transactions |

+## Deployed link
+The app is live on : https://skyauth-1973.onrender.com/

 ## Notes on the free tiers

 - **OpenWeather:** newly created keys can take up to ~2 hours to activate.
 Until then you'll see `401 Unauthorized` from `api.openweathermap.org`; the server logs the failure and falls back to a degraded weather record (no crash).